xt1995726/angularjs-flux/README.md

 # angularjs-flux
-angularjs(v1.x): a flux frame state management a state management for angularjs
+angularjs(v1.2.x for IE8, upward compatibility): a flux frame state management a state management for angularjs